schinta99/schinta_Portfolio/final-project-part-two.md

 Highlighting Solutions: This section will shift the focus to the solutions being implemented to combat HIV/AIDS stigma.
 Education is the most effective tool for reducing fear and misinformation about the disease.
 Public awareness campaigns that promote inclusivity and understanding can challenge the stereotypes and fear associated with HIV.
 Focuses on funding in various countries, how treatment averted the death rate and mainly talk about preventative care.

-Visualization: A heat map on funding for HIV , and line chart on treatment over the years.
+Visualization: Line chart on treatment over the years.

 Initial Sketches -

  ![Image 1](Resolution_1.jpg)